github/backup-utils/README.md

 Note: the `GHE_DATA_DIR` variable set in `backup.config` can be used to change the disk location where snapshots are written.

-### See Also

-The GitHub Enterprise knowledge base includes additional information on backup and recovery.
-See the following for more:

- - [Backing up GitHub Enterprise data][8]
- - [Restoring GitHub Enterprise data][9]

 ### Support

-If you have any questions about how to backup your data from the GitHub Enterprise appliance please get in touch with [GitHub Support][7]!
+If you find a bug or would like to request a feature in backup-utils, please open an issue or pull request on this repository.
+If you have a question related to your specific GitHub Enterprise setup or would like assistance with backup site setup or recovery, please contact [GitHub Support][7] instead.

 [1]: https://enterprise.github.com
 [2]: https://github.com/github/enterprise-backup-site/blob/master/backup.config-example